freaktofen/X-Infinite-Scroll-Stopper/README.md

 - Clear status indicator
 - Optional automatic activation on browser startup
 - Reload button for open X tabs
-- No tracking
-- No analytics
-- No data collection
 - Minimal and lightweight

----

-## How it works

-When enabled, the extension blocks specific background requests used by X to fetch more content while scrolling.

-Already loaded posts remain visible.
-Only new content loading is stopped.

 ---